Water temperature in Hiroshima

 Minimum:

-As of now, in Hiroshima, the water temperature is 62.7°F. Swimming in water of this temperature is generally concidered to be cool, and most people won't really enjoy it.
-Today's reading is 4.2°F lower than the average recorded on this particular day in recent years.
+As of now, in Hiroshima, the water temperature is 75.0°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 2.2°F higher than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast
+According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast

 Today's water temperature is considerably lower than the average registered over the last two weeks, indicating a slight cooling trend.
-It is also close to the historical minimum temperature for this date.
-The maximum temperature recorded for this date was 68.9°F on 2015, while the historical minimum was 64.9°F on 2024.
+It is also close to the historical maximum temperature for this date.
+The maximum temperature recorded for this date was 74.8°F on 2024, while the historical minimum was 71.3°F on 2015.

 Daily water temperature in Hiroshima